suyash16999/Social-Distance-Monitoring/README.md

 Firstly humans are identified in a video stream using YOLO(You Only Look Once)- a special kind of Convolutional Neural Network.

+P.S.- Due to the large size of yolo.weights file it could not be uploaded.
+It can be downloaded from https://pjreddie.com/media/files/yolov3.weights

 Each person detected is bounded by a rectangular box in order to locate the person.

 The camera perspective is transformed to a bird-eye view (top down) for effectively computing euclidean distance between people.